Francescabazzo/docsify-this-one-page-article/home.md

 <pre>
 GET /rest/products/search?q= HTTP/2
 </pre>
-The browser returns as a response a JSON file with all the products that are present in the shop.
+The browser returnED as a response a JSON file with all the products that are present in the shop.

 <pre>
 GET /api/Quantitys/ HTTP/2
 </pre>
-The browser returns a response as a JSON file with the quantity of each product present in the shop.
+The browser returned a response as a JSON file with the quantity of each product present in the shop.

-In the request none of the search words appeared.
+In the requests none of the search words appeared.

 I then sent the first request to the repeater to observe how the browser responds to requests with different values of the q parameter and if there is a SQL injection vulnerability.